When to Harvest Tomatoes

 However, for most home gardeners dealing with cold winters, tomato plants are annual plants that complete their life cycle in one growing season.

-So, the latest to harvest tomatoes is typically just before the first frost of the season.
 With some preparation and a keen eye on the weather forecast, you can ensure a full harvest and savor your homegrown tomatoes well into the colder months.

 After Harvest: What To Do After Harvesting Tomatoes